Get in touch: 1-877-872-9909

 Fine diamonds are among the most coveted of all gems.
 Their value, however, differs widely from one diamond to another.
 Experts evaluate every diamond for rarity and beauty, using four primary guidelines.
 These are called The Four C's - Cut, Color, Clarity, and Carat Weight.

-Rarity & Beauty All gem-quality diamonds are rare, taking billions of years for nature to form them.
+Rarity and Beauty All gem-quality diamonds are rare, taking billions of years for nature to form them.
 The journey from the mine to you is long and arduous.
 While the four C's information helps you to identify the quality of the diamond you are purchasing, it is the combination of these four characteristics which determine a diamond's rarity.
 If you imagine a four-sided pyramid, with each side being a diamond characteristic - the more readily available diamonds form the base of the pyramid while the rarest diamonds are at the top.
 Keep this pyramid in mind when you are selecting your diamond.
 Your selection of characteristics will determine rarity and value.
 And remember-beauty is in the eye of the beholder.
 A diamond can only be truly perfect if you think it is beautifully perfect for you.

 When you think of the cut, you probably think of the shape of the diamond.
 You are partially correct.
 While cut does refer to shape, it also refers to the proportions of how the diamond is actually cut.